-Get and stay connected with your fellow travelers by attending events and using social media.
+Get and stay connected with your fellow travelers and new friends by attending events and using social media.

 By Kerensa Durr, F437547

 It was going to be Brandon and me about 99 percent of the time.
 This is the reality I thought I had to accept as a full-time RVer.
 We would visit our friends and family while on the road, but that would last only a few weeks throughout a year.
 Most of the time, it would be just the two of us traveling the United States.
 And while it is just the two of us the majority of the time, I had no idea just how social RVing could be.
 After getting on the road and learning the ins and outs of meeting people while traveling, we’re more social than ever before!
 We meet people all the time and then continue to see them again over the following months and years, whenever we’re nearby.
 And although some of these interactions start in person, a lot of our relationships have their beginnings on the internet.

 The past few years have brought many new tools and social media apps to help us connect with others.
 They are a boon for RVers who, because they are always on the go, can find it difficult to connect with people.
 Your future best friends may be just down the road, but you may never meet them if you don’t know they’re close by.
 For that matter, walking up to someone unsolicited can be intimidating to a lot of us.
 Social media aims to solve these issues by allowing you to find other RVers around you and creating an instant connection.
 If you’ve already followed someone’s journey through photos or spoken with him or her online, it’s much easier to talk to them in person.
 You may feel like you already know them.
 And meeting people in a group setting can take the pressure off a one-to-one encounter.

 These methods of meeting people on the road are used by us on a daily basis.